BeetleBeast/Hermidata/README.md

 ## problems

+## general problems

+- [ ] RSS is not efficient
+- [ ] Reincarnation of the hero party's grand mage RSS is stuck at 100 ( edge case )
+  - let it be able to exept out of it if notice current is bigger than latest

 ### RSS

 - [ ] alt names need to be manualy set-up if not wil result in out-of-sync duplicate entry.